sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 Jens: Its not the usual compat problems we normally use.
 Compatibility is really about the construction of classes.
 Not being able to provide _BitInt to C++ would really be a mess.

-Davis: Procedurally, JeanHyde wanting both could make polling more complicated, but I think having such a library type would work but would be outside of this group.
+Davis: Procedurally, JeanHeyd wanting both could make polling more complicated, but I think having such a library type would work but would be outside of this group.
 But this makes the poll simple to just "Do we want this as a fundamental type in C++"

 (no hands for changing)